 Types of Automated Functional Tests

-Automated functional tests can be a game-changer in agile environments, ensuring a faster and more efficient development process.
+Automated functional tests can be a game-changer in agile environments, enabling a faster and more efficient development process.

-The Agile Test Automation Pyramid, introduced by Mike Cohn, emphasizes the importance of a strong foundation with unit testing, which tests individual ‘units’ of software like functions or methods.
+The Agile Test Automation Pyramid, introduced by Mike Cohn, emphasizes the importance of a strong foundation with unit testing.
+These tests individual ‘units’ of software like functions or methods.

-Beyond unit tests, API Testing ensures smooth communication between software systems, and there’s a need to choose between code-based solutions or GUI tools like Postman for this.
-Lastly, UI Testing focuses on the interface’s functionality.
+Beyond unit tests, API testing facilitates smooth communication between software systems.
+So there’s a need to choose between code-based solutions or GUI tools like Postman for this.
+Lastly, UI testing focuses on the interface’s functionality.

 To go deeper, check our guide on end-to-end API testing.